7h3rAm/7h3rAm.github.io/_posts/htb-archetype.md

 [HackTheBox] Archetype
 ===============
 date: 28/Apr/2020
-summary: This is the summary for an awesome post.
+summary: This is a writeup for HackTheBox machine Archetype.
 tags: hackthebox, writeup

 ## Overview